 - 1. Participate in cultural events and activities on campus, in both popular and classical arts; - 2.
-Understand how the artists or designers who produce these events and works have shaped their ideas; - 3.
-Examine intuitive and metaphorical thought processes and their relationship to the human imagination and other intellectual abilities; - 4.
+Understand how the artists or designers who produce these events and works have shaped their ideas; - Examine intuitive and metaphorical thought processes and their relationship to the human imagination and other intellectual abilities; - 4.
 Explore the interaction of art and society, including the contributions of diverse groups to cultural life, such as women and members of minority groups; - 5.
-Study selected classic works of fine and applied arts; - 6.
-Participate in interpretive discussions, lectures, and demonstrations led by artists, designers, architects, musicians, and/or performers; - 7.
+Study selected classic works of fine and applied arts; - Participate in interpretive discussions, lectures, and demonstrations led by artists, designers, architects, musicians, and/or performers; - 7.
 Explore connections between the arts and other forms of design and creativity.

 The arts contribute significantly both to the experience and the interpretation of human life.
 Creativity and aesthetic response criss-cross the boundaries among intellectual ideas, the imagination, and actual design.
 Moreover, the arts are always intimately linked with the material culture of a society - its modes of production and design - as well as with its values and ideas.
-Thus, the arts can be studied and experienced in a variety of ways: as "high culture," as a means of tracing the history and ideas of particular societies, and as an active process of creative design and expression in many different physical forms.
-The metaphorical and intuitive thought processes that are essential to making and experiencing works of art are woven into many other human cultural and creative activities.
+Thus, the arts can be studied and experienced in a variety of ways: as "high culture," as a means of tracing the history and ideas of particular societies, and as an active process of creative design and experiencing works of art are woven into many other human cultural and creative activities.
 Thus, the arts have an important role to play in broadening our aesthetic and intellectual sensibilities.
 Most artistic media include a highly public dimension - concerts, exhibitions, performances, publications, public installations, and the built environment - in which the creative works of artists, designers, and their collaborators are accepted or contested as meaningful elements of the larger social fabric.
 A guided exposure to the arts can provide a valuable framework for continued appreciation of, and participation in, the arts beyond college.